-When comparing Pinboard vs Google Keep, the Slant community recommends Pinboard for most people.
+When comparing Pinboard vs Google Keep, the Slant community recommends Google Keep for most people.
 In the question“What are the best alternatives to Evernote Web Clipper to save URLs?”
-Pinboard is ranked 2nd while Google Keep is ranked 3rd.
+Google Keep is ranked 4th while Pinboard is ranked 5th.
+The most important reason people chose Google Keep is:

 Ranked in these QuestionsQuestion Ranking